luis198327/Personal-Trainer/README.md

 ### Features Left To Implement
 Additional features that I would like to include in a future release would be to:
 + Add a booking system for clients to rebook sessions, so they can do this and save the trainer time, which will also help the user experience and repeat business.
-+ More information of prices and an ability to accept payments to book sessions (certainly more for regular clients if the service is more generic and not bespoke)
++ More information of prices and an ability to accept payments to book sessions (certainly more for regular clients if the service is more generic and not bespoke).
-+ Add more online content with pictures/videos of training sessions and perhaps testimonials of regular clients
++ Add more online content with pictures/videos of training sessions and perhaps testimonials of regular clients.

 ## Technologies Used
 ### Languages Used
 + HTML5
 + CSS3
++ Javascript - taken from W3Schools for the responsive navigational bar.

 ### Frameworks, Libraries & Programs Used
 <!--Add links to all the resources used-->